[Minor revision–posted 12/8/23 (replaces 11/14/17 edition)]

 for Private Purposes Prohibited

-PURPOSE: This Operating Policy/Procedure (OP) establishes the prohibition of the use of university facilities for private purpose.
+PURPOSE: This Operating Policy/Procedure (OP) establishes the prohibition of the use of university facilities for private purposes.

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Article 16, Section 6 of the Texas Constitution provides that: “No appropriation for private or individual purposes shall be made.”
 Article 8, Section 6 provides that: “No money shall be drawn from the Treasury but in pursuance of specific appropriations made by law. . .”
 Section 03.02.1.h, Regents' Rules defines as a breach of public trust, “unauthorized entry to or use of (university) facilities” by faculty, staff, or students.

 2. It is clear that it is the intent of the Texas Constitution and the Board of Regents that university facilities, equipment, supplies, and services are to be used only for duly authorized university purposes.
-Accordingly, the use of university-owned resources or resources for which the university has acquired stewardship responsibilities in which title is vested to others including, but not limited to, buildings, equipment, materials, supplies, telephones, utilities, and services of university personnel for personal purposes is prohibited.
+Accordingly, the use of university-owned resources or resources for which the university has acquired stewardship responsibilities in which title is vested to others including, but not limited to, buildings, equipment, materials, supplies, communication devices, utilities, and services of university personnel for personal purposes is prohibited.